 Use census data to determine area eligibility in the Child and Adult Care Food Program (CACFP), Summer Food Service Program (SFSP), and the National School Lunch Program (NSLP) Summer Seamless Option (SSO) and Afterschool Care Program (ASCP).
 Census data may be used to determine area eligibility for CACFP day care homes and certain SFSP, SSO, and ASCP sites.
 Eligibility is established when census data indicates that at least 50 percent of the children residing in the area are members of households that meet the income standards for free or reduced-price meals.

 CACFP day care homes and SFSP, SSO, and ASCP sites may be determined area eligible using either Census Block Groups (CBGs) or Census Tracts.
 Census Tracts are geographical units that consist of one or more CBGs.
-Additionally; based on analysis of the proposed location, with both Texas Department of Agriculture (TDA) and United States Department of Agriculture (USDA) Food and Nutrition Service (FNS) Regional Office (RO) approval, up to three adjacent CBGs may be averaged, using a weighted average, to determine eligibility.
-One of the up to three CGBs must include the CBG where the day care home or site is located.
+Additionally, based on analysis of the proposed location, and with Texas Department of Agriculture (TDA) approval, up to two adjacent CBGs may be averaged with the CBG of the day care home or site location, using a weighted average, to determine eligibility.

 Therefore, CACFP day care homes and SFSP, SSO, and ASCP sites are considered area eligible if: